How Much Is Pfizer CEO Albert Bourla Worth After the COVID-19 Vaccine’s Success?

-You may not know the name Albert Bourla, but you’re likely familiar with the company he’s worked for over the past 25 years.
-Bourla is the executive chairman and CEO of Pfizer, the company behind one of the top COVID-19 vaccines developed in 2020 and an oral medication, Paxlovid, which was authorized for emergency use in December 2021.
+You may not know the name Albert Bourla, but you’re likely familiar with the company he has worked for over the past 25 years.
+Bourla is the executive chairman and CEO of Pfizer, the company behind the Pfizer-BioNTech COVID-19 vaccine developed in 2020 and an oral medication, Paxlovid, which was authorized for emergency use in December 2021.

 Pfizer is a pharmaceutical and biotechnology company with the stated purpose of “working together for a healthier world.”
 Bourla has been with Pfizer since 1993.
 How much money has Bourla made over two-and-a-half decades there and now as CEO?

 Bourla was trained as a doctor of veterinary medicine and has a Ph.D. in the biotechnology of reproduction.
-His first several years at Pfizer were completed in Europe in the Animal Health Division, and in 2001, he moved to the United States, to Pfizer's global headquarters in New York.
+His first several years at Pfizer were completed in Europe in the Animal Health Division.
+In 2001, he moved to the U.S. to Pfizer's global headquarters in New York.

 Bourla's Pfizer roles since 2010:

-Jan.
-2014 to Jan.
-2016: group president of Pfizer’s Global Vaccines, Oncology, and Consumer Healthcare business (working to build the company’s position in vaccines and oncology).
+- January 2014 to January 2016: group president of Pfizer’s Global Vaccines, Oncology, and Consumer Healthcare business (working to build the company’s position in vaccines and oncology)

-- Feb.
-2016 to Dec.
-2017: group president of Pfizer Innovative Health, including the Consumer Healthcare, Inflammation & Immunology, Internal Medicine, Oncology, Rare Disease,,and Vaccines business groups.
+- February 2016 to December 2017: group president of Pfizer Innovative Health, including the Consumer Healthcare, Inflammation & Immunology, Internal Medicine, Oncology, Rare Disease, and Vaccines business groups

 How much does Albert Bourla make as Pfizer CEO?

-Predictably, much of Bourla’s net worth is tied up in Pfizer stock.
+Predictably, most of Bourla’s net worth is tied up in Pfizer stock.
 According to Wallmine, Bourla owns over 123,055 units of Pfizer stock as of March 4, 2022, worth over $11.7 million.
 During the last eight years, Bourla reportedly “sold PFR stock worth over $5,557,386,” and earns a salary of $17,929,000 as both chairman and CEO the company.

-Bourla stands to continue to profit off Pfizer’s success, especially after the company’s COVID-19 vaccine received full FDA approval this week.
-This approval means more organizations will have leverage to mandate shots for employees or participants.
+Bourla stands to continue to profit off Pfizer’s success, especially after the company’s COVID-19 vaccine received full FDA approval in August 2021.
+The approval gave organizations more leverage to mandate shots for employees or participants.